zvaehn/singularity/readme.md

-# Kirby
+# Singularity

-Kirby is a file-based CMS.
+Singularity is based on Kirby, a file-based CMS.
 Easy to setup.
 Easy to use.
 Flexible as hell.

 ## Trial

-You can try Kirby on your local machine or on a test server as long as you need to make sure it is the right tool for your next project.
+You can try Singularity on your local machine or on a test server.
+If you want to use it on a live server, please buy a kirby license.

-## Buy a Kirby license

 You can purchase your Kirby license at
 <http://getkirby.com/buy>